ukparliament/Orchestration/readme.md

   * Inbound rules; and
   * Outbound rule
 * Virtual Networks
-* Clusters
+* Network Clusters
 * Network Interface Cards

-NSGs
+NSGs protect the componets they safeguard by restricting the network traffic that is permitted to pass through them.
+NSGs define Inbound and Outbound rules which allow (and deny) access to components.
+Rules are following Microsoft's recommendations.

+The network components show those which are conneted to the Internet and those which aren't with NSGs protecting those that are.

 ## LogicApps ##
 LogicApps collect data required from a variety of sources, including the Government registers and publications already published elsewhere by Parliament.
 The data retrieved is stored in the GraphDB by the *Functions* in a consistent format for further use.

 `Settings.ps1` script generates task variables that are used by ARM templates (*loop.json) to create workflows.
 Name property is reused accross Logic Apps, scheduler jobs and Azure Functions.
 There are some additional workflows that override default ones.

 ## Functions ##